- Things to Do

 Visitors will stare awestruck at the giant, 800-year-old Douglas fir trees that loom in nearby MacMillan Provincial Park’s Cathedral Grove.
 Channel your inner Indiana Jones by taking a guided tour of the Horne Lake Caves.
 Or, saddle up and go horseback riding at Tiger Lily Farm, where the youngest family members can pet bunnies and calves.
 From mountain biking to hiking to kayaking, visitors to Parksville Qualicum Beach can choose their own level of adventure.

 Quirky attractions abound, from the goats grazing on a grass-covered roof at the Old Country Market in Coombs and Old Woman’s Shoe at Paradise Fun Park, to suspended, spherical treehouse accommodation at Free Spirit Spheres.
-For gastrolusts, sample delicious Qualicum Spice Cheese and fruit wines at Little Qualicum Cheeseworks and the adjoining MooBerry Winery, and savour prawn curry and locally brewed beers at Bistro 694 to the strains of jazz music.
+For gastrolusts, sample delicious Qualicum Spice Cheese at Little Qualicum Cheeseworks, and savour prawn curry and locally brewed beers at Bistro 694 to the strains of jazz music.
 Those looking to relax and rejuvenate, The Grotto Spa offers 20,000 square feet of spa bliss, and is consistently recognized as one of the best around.